MicrosoftDocs/azure-databases-docs/articles/postgresql/extensions/concepts-extensions-considerations.md

 ### pg_repack

-When they first try to use this extension, a typical question is: Is `pg_repack` an extension or a client-side executable like `psql` or `pg_dump`?
+First time users of the `pg_repack` extension typically ask the following question: Is `pg_repack` an extension or a client-side executable like `psql` or `pg_dump`?

-The answer to that is that it's both. [pg_repack/lib](https://github.com/reorg/pg_repack/tree/master/lib) holds the code for the extension, including the schema and SQL artifacts it creates, and the `C` library implementing the code of several of those functions.
-On the other hand, [pg_repack/bin](https://github.com/reorg/pg_repack/tree/master/bin) keeps the code for the client application, which knows how to interact with the programmability artifacts created by the extension.
-This client application aims to ease the complexity of interacting with the different interfaces surfaced by the server-side extension by offering the user some command-line options that are easier to understand.
-The client application is useless without the extension created on the database it's pointed to.
-The server-side extension on its own would be fully functional but would require the user to understand a complicated interaction pattern consisting of executing queries to retrieve data that is used as input to functions implemented by the extension.
+pg_repack is actually both. [pg_repack/lib](https://github.com/reorg/pg_repack/tree/master/lib) has the code for the extension, including the schema and SQL artifacts it creates, and the C library implementing the code of several of those functions.

+On the other hand, [pg_repack/bin](https://github.com/reorg/pg_repack/tree/master/bin) has the code for the client application, which knows how to interact with the programmability elements implemented in the extension.
+This client application aims to ease the complexity of interacting with the different interfaces surfaced by the server-side extension.
+It offers the user some command-line options which are easier to understand.
+The client application is useless without the extension created on the database it's being pointing to.
+The server side extension on its own would be fully functional, but would require the user to understand a complicated interaction pattern.
+That pattern would consist on executing queries to retrieve data that is used as input to functions implemented by the extension, etc.

 #### Permission denied for schema repack